hadret/xenial-nginx-1.14/debian/modules/http-lua/README.markdown

 Installation
 ============

-It is *highly* recommended to use [OpenResty releases](http://openresty.org) which integrate Nginx, ngx_lua, LuaJIT 2.1, as well as other powerful companion Nginx modules and Lua libraries.
+It is *highly* recommended to use [OpenResty releases](http://openresty.org) which integrate Nginx, ngx_lua, OpenResty's LuaJIT 2.1 branch version, as well as other powerful companion Nginx modules and Lua libraries.
 It is discouraged to build this module with nginx yourself since it is tricky to set up exactly right.
 Also, the stock nginx cores have various limitations and long standing bugs that can make some of this modules' features become disabled, not work properly, or run slower.
+The same applies to LuaJIT as well.
+OpenResty includes its own version of LuaJIT which gets specifically optimized and enhanced for the OpenResty environment.

 Alternatively, ngx_lua can be manually compiled into Nginx:

-1. Install LuaJIT 2.0 or 2.1 (recommended) or Lua 5.1 (Lua 5.2 is *not* supported yet).
-LuaJIT can be downloaded from the [LuaJIT project website](http://luajit.org/download.html) and Lua 5.1, from the [Lua project website](http://www.lua.org/).
-Some distribution package managers also distribute LuaJIT and/or Lua.
+1. LuaJIT can be downloaded from the [latest release of OpenResty's LuaJIT branch version](https://github.com/openresty/luajit2/releases).
+The official LuaJIT 2.0 and 2.1 releases are also supported, although the performance will be significantly lower in many cases.
-1. Download the latest version of the ngx_devel_kit (NDK) module [HERE](https://github.com/simpl/ngx_devel_kit/tags).
+1. Download the latest version of the ngx_devel_kit (NDK) module [HERE](https://github.com/simplresty/ngx_devel_kit/tags).
 1. Download the latest version of ngx_lua [HERE](https://github.com/openresty/lua-nginx-module/tags).
 1. Download the latest version of Nginx [HERE](http://nginx.org/) (See [Nginx Compatibility](#nginx-compatibility))